 If you’re more of a lone wolf like me, adopt a no-excuses attitude.

 Don’t treat your deadlines as options.
 Meet each one like your job depends on it.

 But also recognize that every project has unexpected hiccups.
 If you have a week that doesn’t quite go as planned, simply reschedule the tasks you didn’t work on.

 It’s possible to have a flexible attitude each week and still finish everything by your final deadlines.

 Although I don’t regret spending a lot of energy on that ebook in the summer of 2009, it also would have been wise to set up my own blog.

 I had been guest posting on other websites, but my online home was a basic “brochure” site that described my services.

 Without a blog, I missed out on a lot of opportunities to build my audience and business.

-In March of this year, when I decided to start two YouTube channels, I knew that it could also take a year, or two, or five — if I let it.
+When I decided to make videos, I knew starting that content project could also take a year, or two, or five — if I let it.

 So, I remembered the simple plan I like to use to get things off the ground sooner rather than later.